sheikalthaf/ngbase-demo/src/app/ui/chip/chip-llm.md

 - **Outputs:**

-  - `close`: void - Emits when the chip is closed
+  - `close`: PointerEvent - Emits when the close button is clicked

 ## Usage